frasom/frasom/README.md

 - 👋 Hi, I’m Frank Sommer
 - I have been working in IT for many years and came to Linux via UNIX systems.
 I work professionally in the area of cloud systems, network and IT security.
 - 👀 I’m interested in shell-scripts, C, Python, go, ...
-- 🌱 I currently work in the sales team at DRACOON, a cloud services developer/provider
 - [My portrait at Rheinwerk Verlag](https://www.rheinwerk-verlag.de/autor/4199/)